gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 I looked at Amma who stood close-by.
 She had a steel glass in her hand, filled with filter coffee.
 I wanted her to throw the glass on Appa’s head to break it into two.
 His head, not the glass.
 She did nothing.
 I wished she had the courage to at-least think about it.
 By the virtue of attaining adulthood next year, I had the courage, but I kept silent for two reasons.

 First, I didn’t want to walk for 4 kilometres as I wanted to conserve energy for the dance competition.
-Second, I didn't want to miss the ride as it was the only time when I learned - how he drives Activa, our scooter, and his only thing I was interested in.
+Second, I didn't want to miss the ride as it was the only time when I learned how he drives Activa, our scooter, and his only thing I was interested in.

 Appa took the same route every day.
 I knew the shortcut that could have saved us from the scorching heat, but who cared what I knew.
 He didn’t like me.
 Maybe, he was upset with what I did to him.

-I was the first girl in my family after eight cousin brothers, so Achamma was extremely happy with the news of my birth.
+I was the first girl in my family after eight cousin brothers.
+Achamma was extremely happy with the news of my birth.
 She was so excited to see me that she ran towards the hospital room with all enthusiasm.
 She was a strong woman.
 She banged the door with full power.
 Appa, who was standing behind the door, fell flat on the ground, thrashed by Achamma’s sudden attack.
 He broke his nose, and the news of my birth became a breaking news for him, literally.
 From a distance his nose looked ok, but up close it was bent towards a side.
 I thought, he must be happy with his peculiar nose that made him famous, but who cared what I thought.

 Lost in his nose, I didn’t realise we reached Gate 4, Kendriya Vidhayala.
 Activa stopped, and in a moment, disappeared.
 I hoped he would  wish me for the dance competition, but I knew it was a half-hearted hope.